 Compared to spot market trading, trading derivatives is highly complex.
-It is done through financial contracts such as futures, forwards, Options and swaps.
-Also, the trades which in this case are in the form of contracts, normally mature in a future date.
+It is done through financial contracts such as futures, forwards, Options, and swaps.
+Also, the trades which in this case are in the form of contracts, normally mature on a future date.

 However, due to the high rewards associated with trading derivatives, they are gaining popularity among investors.
-Traders are racing to invest with the few cryptocurrency derivatives trading exchanges like Phemex in the market.
+Traders are racing to invest with the few cryptocurrency exchanges trading derivatives like Phemex, in the market.

 Steps to becoming a crypto derivatives trader

 1. Choose the right exchange platform

 To trade crypto derivatives, you first look for an exchange that provides crypto derivatives trading services.
 The exchange dictates your success in trading derivatives.